Game-Theoretic Semantics for Alternating-Time Temporal Logic: Game-theoretic semantics

-Note that strategies in embedded games are positional, i.e., they depend only on the current state in the unbounded case and the current configuration in the bounded case.
+Note that strategies in embedded games are positional, i.e., they depend only on the current state in the unbounded case and on the current configuration in the bounded case.
 We will see later that if strategies were allowed to depend on more information, such as the sequence of states played, the resulting semantic systems would be equivalent to the current ones.

-Any strategy $\sigma_\pl$ for an unbounded embedded game $\mathbf{G}$ can be used also in any bounded embedded game $\mathbf{G}[\initlim]$: we simply use the same action $\sigma_\pl(q)$ for each configuration $(\tlim,q)\in\cnf_{\mathbf{G[\initlim]}}$.
-This does not work the other way around, in general, since a strategy $\sigma_\pl$ that is defined for configurations may give different values for $(\tlim,q)$ and $(\tlim',q)$.
+Any strategy $\sigma_\pl$ for an unbounded embedded game $\mathbf{G}$ can also be used in any bounded embedded game $\mathbf{G}[\initlim]$: we simply use the same action $\sigma_\pl(q)$ for each configuration $(\tlim,q)\in\cnf_{\mathbf{G[\initlim]}}$.
+In general, this does not work the other way around, since a strategy $\sigma_\pl$ that is defined for configurations may give different values for $(\tlim,q)$ and $(\tlim',q)$.
 However, if a strategy $\sigma_\pl$ for a bounded embedded game $\mathbf{G}[\initlim]$ is \emph{independent} of time limits (and thus depends on states only), it can also be used in the unbounded embedded game $\mathbf{G}$.
 This observation will be crucial later when we compare bounded embedded games with the corresponding unbounded embedded games.